 Varsho's five RBIs power Blue Jays past Cubs 11-4; Toronto avoids three-game sweep

+TORONTO — Struggling with injuries after a gruelling 17 games in 17 days, the Toronto Blue Jays needed their hitters at the bottom of the batting order to step up.

+Santiago Espinal, Paul DeJong, Cavan Biggio and especially Daulton Varsho answered that call.

-TORONTO — Daulton Varsho had a three-run homer and a two-run single to lead the Toronto Blue Jays past the Chicago Cubs 11-4 on Sunday to avoid a three-game sweep.
+Varsho had a three-run homer and a two-run single to lead the Blue Jays past the Chicago Cubs 11-4 on Sunday as Toronto avoided a three-game sweep.
+Varsho's five RBIs were a career high as he filled in for the injured Kevin Kiermaier in centre field.

+"I thought it was awesome.
+I mean, Santi, Cav, all the guys who have sat on the bench this year, for them to be able to get playing time and produce and do a lot of things that always helps," said Varsho.
+"They create so much energy.

+"It's just fun when everybody can contribute to this team and help us win."

-Vladimir Guerrero Jr. had a pair of RBI singles, with George Springer, Santiago Epsinal and Paul DeJong also driving in runs with base hits.
+Vladimir Guerrero Jr. had a pair of RBI singles, with George Springer and DeJong also driving in runs with base hits.

+Espinal, moved over to third 90 minutes before the game to fill in for a hurting Matt Chapman, also had an RBI single.
+Biggio, who has seen more playing time with all-star shortstop Bo Bichette on the injured list, went 2 for 4 and scored twice as Toronto's second baseman.

+"A three-run homer's huge, a good approach, patient, kind of grinded them out and got big hits when we needed them," said manager John Schneider.
+"It's everything we've been talking about for a while is what we did today."

 Hyun-Jin Ryu (1-1) allowed two runs — both unearned — on two hits over five innings, striking out three and walking two.
 Relievers Genesis Cabrera, Jay Jackson, Erik Swanson and Nate Pearson closed it out.